-- Resource allocation widget gives a breakdown of how the project’s available resources have been allocated including how (i.e. what the resources are expected to achieve where they’ve been allocated), where (what exact part of the project), and to which specific tasks
+It gives a breakdown of how the project’s available resources have been allocated including how (i.e. what the resources are expected to achieve where they’ve been allocated), where (what exact part of the project), and to which specific tasks.

-- Milestone tracking reports offer periodic updates on the progress the team has achieved on the smaller picture goals into which the project has been broken up into as well as the milestones the project has been slated to hit in the future.
+It offers periodic updates on the progress the team has achieved on the smaller picture goals into which the project has been broken up into as well as the project milestones that have been slated to hit in the future.

-- Progress reports & status widget gives the team & other relevant stakeholders a look at the project’s progress, it’s status (i.e. either ongoing, paused, completed, etc.) & allocated resources (i.e. budget).
+It gives the team & other project stakeholders a look at the project’s progress, its status (i.e. either ongoing, paused, completed, etc.) & allocated resources (i.e. budget).

-The way you build a perfect project dashboard is by first, clarifying what exactly you want to achieve with the data it’ll be offering when it’s all set up.
-And to do that, you must break down your intended targets by asking questions that help you dig into why you even need a dashboard.
+When building a project dashboard, first clarify what exactly you want to achieve with the data it’ll offer when it’s all set up.
+To do that, break down your intended targets by asking questions that will help you dig into why you even need a dashboard.

 - Why?
 What data should this dashboard offer?

-- Who is this dashboard designed for?
+- Who is this dashboard for?
 The team?
-Singular individuals?
-Clarity helps in tailoring data for its end users.
+An individual?
+Clarity helps in tailoring data for end-users.

-- How much time does it take to analyze the data it’ll offer?
-Simplify dashboards to what your target users have enough time to actually use.
+- How much time will it take to analyze the data it’ll offer?
+A dashboard should offer easy-to-analyze data.

 - What metrics are you going to tie into the dashboard?

-- What tools are the dashboard going to be getting its data from?
+- What tools is the dashboard going to be getting its data from?

 - What data is most important?

-- Who owns the dashboard?
-Who’s responsible for acting on all the data here?
+- Who will own the dashboard?
+Who’ll be responsible for acting on the data from it?

 - Finally, and most importantly, what actions do you want to drive from this dashboard?
-When someone goes through this, what do they do next?
+When someone goes through it, what should they do next?

-In essence, these questions all ask one question, “what are we trying to achieve here?”
-These questions help you dig down, visualize the intended use of the data your dashboard will be putting together, so you can build a dashboard that fulfills what you have in mind.
+In essence, these questions all ask one question: What are we trying to achieve here?
+These questions will help you dig down and visualize the intended use of the data your dashboard will offer.